Vizbi/experiments/README.md

 The letter frequency of english is well known.
 For example, [this wikipedia](https://en.wikipedia.org/wiki/Letter_frequency) article tells us that the letter `e` is most common.
 We compare the domain letter frequency with english letter frequency.

+We also compare the [bigram frequency in english langauge] with bigram frequency in domain names.